PARTHIB-DEB/POSTGRES-Basics/README.md

 ```bash
   SELECT col_name FROM table_name GROUP BY col_name ;
 ```
-Fetching max/min value of a specific column from a table
+Showing a single outcome of values in a specific column from a table (same for AVG, ROUND , SUM)

 ```bash
   SELECT MAX(col_name) FROM table_name ;